Updated at 1 p.m. ET

-The Police Benevolent Association of the City of New York also issued a statement, blaming the city’s leadership for problems at the protests.
+The NYPD did not immediately respond to a request for comment.
+After the lawsuit was filed, the Police Benevolent Association of the City of New York issued a statement blaming the city’s leadership for the problems at the protests.

 “They sent cops out to police unprecedented protests and violent riots with no plan, no strategy and no support,” PBA President Patrick J. Lynch said.

-New York’s attorney general announced the lawsuit against the NYPD Thursday morning in a virtual news conference that began shortly before New York Gov. Andrew Cuomo delivered his annual State of the State address.
+James announced the lawsuit against the NYPD Thursday morning, in a virtual news conference that began shortly before New York Gov. Andrew Cuomo delivered his annual State of the State address.
 Cuomo called on James — who is elected, not appointed – to investigate NYPD’s response to the protests last May.

 Last June, the NYPD suspended at least two officers for their behavior during protests, including an officer who was captured on video pushing a woman to the ground in Brooklyn.
 Another officer was punished for “pulling down an individual’s face mask in Brooklyn and spraying pepper spray at him,” as ABC7 New York reported.

-Human Rights Watch, an independent watchdog group, issued a report last year on the police misconduct in Brooklyn.
-According to the report, clearly identified medics and legal observers were among those zip-tied and beaten by police in a response that was “intentional, planned, and unjustified.”
+Human Rights Watch, an independent watchdog group, issued a report last year on the police misconduct in Brooklyn which said that clearly identified medics and legal observers were among those zip-tied and beaten by police, in a response to the protest which was “intentional, planned, and unjustified.”